Compare commits

 def remove_orphan_files(directory: Path, keep_names: set[str]) -> int:

-"""Remove seq* files and film_temp_* not in the keep set.
+"""Remove seq* files and film/bimvfi temp files not in the keep set.

 Same pattern matching as cleanup_old_links but skips filenames